How to realize compact and non-compact localized states in disorder-free hypercube networks: Introduction

 We show that in the case of identical site potentials, the hypercube spectrum exhibits macroscopic degenerate states, similar to those found in flat-band systems, whose destructive interference results in CLSs.
-This observation makes photonic hypercube graphs promising candidates for storing quantum information~\cite{Rontgen2018let}.

-Conversely, (in)commensurate potentials can produce NCLSs with a controlled (single-site) periodic amplitude density.
-The NCLSs can thus be generated on a disorder-free hypercubes.
-This finding is in contrast to previous studies, e.g., Ref.~\cite{Avena2020}, which attribute hypercube localization to disorder.
+Conversely, (in)commensurate potentials without disorder can produce NCLSs with a controlled (single-site) periodic amplitude density. {These findings are in contrast with previous studies~\cite{Avena2020,Laumann2014,Baldwin2016,Roy2020mbl,Scoquart2024}, which exclusively attribute hypercube localization, when mapped to the Fock space of spin systems, to disorder.}

 We describe a constructive procedure to obtain the parameters needed to generate these states, based on a recursive application of Cartan products to the basic building blocks of the hypercubes known as dions.
-This construction ensures that the engineered localized zero-energy states (ZESs) of the hypercube are robust against various perturbations and disorder.

-Our findings can be directly verified on current photonic experimental setups~\cite{Leefmans2022,Parto2023,Leefmans2024}.
-This can enable advancements in the development of novel information and wave manipulation protocols.
+This construction ensures that the engineered localized ZESs of the hypercube are robust against various perturbations and disorder. {We additionally reveal that specifically weighted hypercube graphs can be associated with the Fock space of interacting spin-1/2 systems, with or without disorder, providing thus deeper insights into the origin and existence of robust many-body localized states in such systems~\cite{Logan2019}.
+In this respect, we note that despite the existent literature on Fock-space many-body localization in spin systems~\cite{Laumann2014,Baldwin2016,Roy2020mbl,Logan2019,Danieli2020}, its explicit connection with hypercube space is often overlooked.
+However, viewing localization from the hypercube perspective, with its {\it inherently simple eigenspace structure}, offers a clearer and more intuitive understanding of the underlying phenomena.}

+{Our results further suggest that linear hypercube networks can provide a promising practical platform for implementation of various quantum information protocols, particularly for quantum storage~\cite{Rontgen2018let}, and the simulation of both the flat-band and disorder-induced-like many-body localization~\cite{Vicencio2021,Danieli2024,Logan2019}.
+This could pave the way for advancements in quantum information processing and effective simulation of various quantum many-body models.}